Sherman5A/usw-interactive-systems-coursework/report/report.md

 Trigger           Ieuan saw a Preloved Pets advert in the local newspaper.

-Goal              Gift a portion of his will to Preloved Pets
+End goal              Gift a portion of his will to Preloved Pets
 ----------------------------------------------------------------------------------------------------------

 ----------------------------------------------------------------------------------------------------------